 Instead, Joseph described eternal couples and eternal families in the celestial heaven.
 His expanding revelations and instructions spoke of how a worthy monogamous couple could gain exaltation and godhood if sealed by proper authority.1 He also revealed a newly restored priesthood authority that could reach beyond the veil of death to seal relationships together forever.

 For well over a century, the impressiveness of the Prophet’s salvific teachings have been largely lost on both believers and unbelievers.
 Though not unexpected, polygamy as a practice and principle has garnered virtually all of the attention.

 The public’s fascination with polygamy both then and now is understandable, but unfortunate.
 Plural marriage involves sex and religion, “hot button” topics for the media in any era.

-Plural marriage was also unsettling for nearly all Mormons.
-Products of the monogamous culture of the time, Church members too had to overcome the same social discomfiture that formed the bedrock of Christian matrimonial tradition.
+Plural marriage was also unsettling for nearly all early Mormons.
+Because they came from a monogamous, church members had to overcome the same social discomfort that came from defying the bedrock of Christian matrimonial tradition.